England | Scotland | Wales | Northern Ireland | Ireland

 The Green PracticeGovan Health Centre 5 Drumoyne Road Glasgow, G51 4BJTel: 0141 531 8460

 When you present yourself to register you will be given a registration document to complete.
-Alternatively if you have your health board card, we can extract some details from it to complete your registration.
+We also have the facility to register online (see "Registering Online" tab above).